PattersonOfficial/react-chat-app/README.md

 This is a chat application built with the mern stack, socket io and with a basic JWT authentication

+### Git Repository
+To clone this project, 'git clone https://git.heroku.com/akrong-react-chat.git' would do the trick just fine.

 ### Package Installation

-type 'npm install && npm --prefix frontend install' to install all needed and required packages for this project
+type 'npm install && npm --prefix frontend install' to install all needed and required packages dependencies for this project